 The concept of "looking at the gods" was first introduced in the Qing Dynasty in the book "The Heart of Medicine-Four Diagnostic Techniques", but the earliest ancient text that introduced the concept of "gods" was the "Yellow Emperor's Classic of Internal Medicine".
 The "Spiritual Pivot - Ping Ren Jie Gu" says: "The five organs are stable, the blood vessels are harmonious, and the spirit lives."
 This passage explains the relationship between the five viscera and the gods.
 For example, looking at the gods can determine the strength and weaknesses of the essence of the five viscera.
-Looking at the spirit in facial diagnosis refers to facial expressions, consciousness, qi, and eyes, which can be used to determine the vital energy of the internal organs ^[11,12].
-The Spiritual Pivot-A Treatise on Dazedness says: "The areoles of the eyes are the eyes, the essence of the bones are the pupils, the essence of the tendons are the black eyes, the essence of the blood are the loops, the essence of the areoles of the qi is the white eyes, and the essence of the muscles are the restraints".
-Based on this passage, later medical practitioners came up with the "doctrine of the five chakras" and the "doctrine of the eight contours", highlighting the importance of identifying the eyes ^[13].
+Looking at the spirit in facial diagnosis refers to facial expressions, consciousness, qi, and eyes, which can be used to determine the vital energy of the internal organs [11,12].
+The Spiritual Pivot-A Treatise on Dazedness says: "The areoles of the eyes are the eyes, the essence of the blood are the bloods, the essence of the areoles of the qi is the white eyes, and the essence of the muscles are the restraints".
+Based on this passage, later medical practitioners came up with the "doctrine of the five chakras" and the "doctrine of the eight contours", highlighting the importance of identifying the eyes [13].
 The clinical manifestations of Shen can be divided into Shen, Shao Shen, Shen Loss, and Shen Chaos (Table 1).
 The clinical manifestations of Shen are: the two eyes have Shen, the face is gloriously moist, and the spirit is clear, which are usually seen in normal people, or the disease but the essence has not decayed, and the prognosis is good.
 The clinical manifestations of Shao Shen are: the two eyes lack Shen, the face is less florid, and the spirit is sluggish, mostly seen in the deficiency caused by tumors.
-The clinical manifestations of Shen Loss are: the two eyes have Shen, the face is less florid, and the spirit is sluggish, mostly seen in tumors.
-The clinical manifestations of loss of spirit are anxiety, fear, and mania, mainly due to mental confusion ^[14].
+The clinical manifestations of Shen Loss are: the two eyes have Shen, the face is florid, and the spirit is sluggish, mostly seen in tumors.
+The clinical manifestations of loss of spirit are anxiety, fear, and mania, mainly due to mental confusion [14].
 Clinically, it is extremely important to look at the gods, which can reveal the strength and weakness of the essence of the

-Classification Clinical manifestations Target group Get a god Both eyes are clear, the face is Normal people, or Normal people, or sick, but the gloriously moist, and the mind is essence has not yet declined clear Lack of God Lack of energy in the eyes, less Deficiency evidence e caused by florid face, low spirits tumors tumors Loss of f Both eyes are listless, the face is Great damage to the essence concentration dull, and the spirit is depressed caused by the mid caused by the middle and late tumor stages Gods in chaos Anxiety and fear, mania and Caused by delirium restlessness
+Classification Clinical manifestations Target group Get a god Both eyes are clear, the face is Normal people, or sick, but the gloriously moist, and the mind is essence has not yet declined clear Lack of God Lack of energy in the eyes, le ss Deficiency evidence caused by florid face, low spirits tumors Loss of Both eyes are listless, the face is Great damage to the essence concentration dull, and the spirit is depressed caused by the middle and late tumor stages Gods in chaos Anxiety and fear, mania a nd Caused by delirium restlessness